-19 The table summarizes the relevant transfer pricing risk flags which are laid out in 13.2.5 of the UN Practical Manual on Transfer Pricing for Developing Countries 2021; in annex 2 of the OECD CbCR Handbook on effective tax risk assessment 2017; in par.
+19 The table summarizes the relevant transfer pricing risk flags which are laid out in section 13.2.5 of the UN TP Manual; in annex 2 of the OECD CbCR Handbook on effective tax risk assessment 2017; in par.
 131 of the OECD Public Consultation draft handbook on transfer pricing risk assessment 2013

-further investigated to

-understand the causes.

 The results of a MNE group When the results of a MNE CbCR

 in a jurisdiction deviate from group in a jurisdiction Taxpayer's tax return

 industry standards deviate from industry TP Documentations

 standards this could be a Financial accounts

 consequence of TP Industry information

 manipulation and should be

 further investigated to

 understand the causes.

 There are jurisdictions with Profits may have been CbCR

 significant profits but little shifted away from the TP documentation

 substantial activity jurisdiction where the EOI

-200220000000000000000000000000000000000 underlying economic 201
+underlying economic

 activity is occurring and

 therefore it should be

 investigated whether the

 local entities of the MNE

 have transactions in place

 with related entities located

 in such low substance/ high

-TP1 ' ' 1' '.' '.1 profit jurisdictions.
+profit jurisdictions.
 CI CD

 There are jurisdictions with A low effective tax rate CbCR

 significant profits but low indicates that a MNE group TP documentation

 levels of tax accrued is engaging in base erosion EOI

 and profit shifting to shelter

 taxable income.
 In this case

 attention must be paid to

 the analysis of transactions

 of the local entities with

 related entities located in

 such jurisdictions.

 There are jurisdictions with Profits that are attributable CbCR

 significant activities but low to a jurisdiction may be TP documentation

 levels of profit (or losses) shifted through transfer EOI

 pricing manipulation.

 A group has activities in Transactions with CbCR

 jurisdictions which pose a jurisdictions which pose a EOI

-BEPS risk BEPS risk should be
+BEPS risk 20 BEPS risk should be

 carefully investigated.

 Transfers of intangibles to Transactions of this nature Taxpayer's tax return

 related parties raise difficult valuation and/or schedules

-• questions, especially where TP documentation
+Totatod partico questions, especially where TP documentation

 the intangibles are unique Taxpayer's website

-and consequently there is a Financial accounts,

-lack of comparable. including uncertain tax

-Taok of comparation. morading uncertain tax